Mississippi College provides students with the opportunity to combine an excellent education with practical work experience through internships.

 - Go to www.mc.edu/career

 - Click on the button that says CareerLink Login

 - Click register

 - Follow the prompts from there.
 In the form, please use your MC e-mail as your primary e-mail address, as this will be what departments use to contact you.

 Once you have registered your account, you can log in and apply for jobs and/or internships.
 You will need to upload a resume.
 If you do not have a resume, you can find our resume guide under “Student Resources” at the top of the page.
 You can also contact us at 601-925-3901 or email@example.com for assistance.

 You can also use our other databases to assist in your internship search.
-Next to the CareerLink button on the main page of our website, we also feature GoinGlobal, Vault and Glassdoor.
+Next to the CareerLink button on the main page of our website and Glassdoor.
 Each database offers listings for internships, both internationally and throughout the United States.
 If you want to schedule an appointment with a Career Services staff member, please feel free to call us at 601-925-3901.

 How do you receive academic credit for an internship?